 BRIDGET is a 36 month project which ran from 1st November 2013 until 31st October 2016.

 EC-funded STREP, Grant Agreement 610691

-BRIDGET is strongly driven by new content creation and consumption models.
+BRIDGET was strongly driven by new content creation and consumption models.
 Use scenarios are of great importance to BRIDGET, which is why the overall strategy of the work plan is orchestrated around a feedback loop aimed at their refinement and validation.
-We present below a reduced list of initial concept use scenarios that we have already identified as candidates for implementation with BRIDGET technologies.
-We will use the first BRIDGET workshop to refine this list with industry stakeholders and three cases will be selected for implementation in a sequence of increasing functionality and technological complexity.
+We present below a reduced list of the initial concept use scenarios that we have already identified as candidates for implementation with BRIDGET technologies.
+We used the first BRIDGET workshop to refine this list with industry stakeholders and three cases were selected for implementation.

 Franco is an Italian born in a small city in Emilia, now working abroad.
 Watching a news broadcast, he learns of a big earthquake in his region and is anxious to know the effect on his city.
 Instead of using his tablet to get more information by searching the Internet (which is cumbersome, as he needs to type keywords and process a large number of results to find the ones specifically relevant to his city), Franco uses the tablet empowered by a new service called BRIDGET, whose free “app” he has downloaded.
 The service considers the tablet as an extension of the main TV screen and provides bridgets, i.e., links to relevant content on the Internet (text, images, 3D models, videos), synchronized with the broadcast programme.
 Franco can easily select any object from the video and obtain on the tablet images and videos containing the same object.